Chart Color Schemes

 AreaSearch analysis reveals Loganholme - Tanah Merah significantly outperforming the majority of regions assessed nationwide

-Loganholme - Tanah Merah has a skilled workforce with the construction sector being prominent.
-The unemployment rate was 3.0% in June 2024 and has seen an estimated employment growth of 4.9% over the past year.
+Loganholme-Tanah Merah has a skilled workforce with notable representation in the construction sector.
+As of September 2025, its unemployment rate is 2.8%, and it has seen an estimated employment growth of 2.9% over the past year.

 Frequently Asked Questions - Employment